frankkode/africa-tourist-guide/README.md

 <hr>
 <p>.
 Paid advertisements</p>
-<p>. connect direct to the owners of bars,restaurants so i can get commission if the customer paid throughthe web.</p>
+<p>. connect direct to the owners of bars,restaurants so i can get commission when the customer paid throughthe the web.</p>
 <p>. empty form after sending the email</p>

 <hr>